chimplie/the-love-geometry/qa-automation/README.md

 Intro
 -----

-Here is the "Not With a Bang" project consisting several steps which graded independently.
-All exercises are necessary but the [Step 4](#step-4-a-clockwork-cucumber) is essential since you are applying to the QA Automation position.
+Here is the "Not With a Bang" project consisting of several steps, which graded independently.
+All exercises are necessary, especially [Step 4](#step-4-a-clockwork-cucumber), as QA Automation will be one of the key aspect of this position. position.

-By completing each step of this home assignment you proof that you have some valuable feature.
-So, you may pay attention to some more than another.
-But remember that all steps from 1. to 3. preparing you for the better solution for the [Step 4](#step-4-a-clockwork-cucumber) which is the summit of the home assignment.
+By completing each step of this home assignment you show-case some valuable expertise.
+Hence, you may pay attention to some steps more than others.
+Consider that steps from 1. to 3. prepare you for the better solution of the final [Step 4](#step-4-a-clockwork-cucumber), which is the summit of this home assignment.

 Technical requirements
 ----------------------

 Pay attention to the following requirements.
 They are simple but necessary for your success.

-1. The solution SHOULD come in a form of a bundle (`*.tgz` or `*.zip`).
+1. The solution should come in a form of a bundle (`*.tgz` or `*.zip`).
 1. The name of the bundle should be `whimper-<your full name>-v<version number>`.
 The version number starts from `1`.
    We accept multiple versions of the assignment.
 The final grade will be calculated for the latest version of your assignment.